|

 firms.
 However, we predict that the competitive advantage of strategic

-planning will become diluted over the next ten to twelve years as more and
+planning will become diluted over time as more and more organizations engage

 |

-ministry by the national government.
-The ministry and the government nevertheless
+imposed on the ministry by the national government.
+The ministry and the

-targets.
-We used several strategic planning tools including product
+several strategic planning tools including product portfolio analysis and

-first year in which our work was implemented, the Program increased its productivity,
+the first year in which our work was implemented, the Program increased its

 |